List of Fist of the North Star characters: Hyoh

 Hyoh (ヒョウ, Hyō) is the Second General of Shura (第二の羅将, Daini no Rashō).
 He is a descendant of the main Hokuto bloodline and Kenshiro's biological older brother.
 After being separated from Ken as a child, his memories were sealed away by Jukei, the scar on his forehead being the result of this.
 Hyoh was favored by Jukei over Kaioh due to his bloodline, but plays a subordinate role to Kaioh in the present.
 Unlike Kaioh, Hyoh is initially portrayed as a more benevolent ruler until he is beset by grief and turns evil from the trauma of Sayaka's death.
 He returns to his normal self after fighting Ken and regains his lost memories.
-Following the fight, Hyoh rescues Lin from the Warriors of Shura while Ken fights against Kaioh.
+Following the fight, Hyoh rescues Rin from the Warriors of Shura while Ken fights against Kaioh.
 After his memories were restored, he realizes what Jukei has done during his training, understanding Kaioh's pain, ultimately taking full responsibility for Kaioh's actions.
 Badly injured during the battle against Kaioh's forces, he manages to reach Kenshiro and Kaioh just in time to see their battle conclude before dying in Kaioh's arms.